Ureed-Hussain/faster-rcnn-from-scratch-traffic-sign-detection/README.md

 This work represents the final stage of a structured exploration of Faster R-CNN architectures for traffic sign detection:

-1. Baseline Faster R-CNN using TorchVision (reference implementation)
+1. Baseline Faster R-CNN using TorchVision  [traffic-sign-detection-faster-rcnn]https://github.com/Ureed-Hussain/traffic-sign-detection-faster-rcnn/tree/main
-2. Faster R-CNN with Custom Neck, isolating the effect of neck design
+2. Faster R-CNN with Custom Neck, isolating the effect of neck design [traffic-sign-detection-faster-rcnn-custom-neck](https://github.com/Ureed-Hussain/Traffic-sign-detection-faster-rcnn-custom-neck)

 The earlier repositories serve as correctness and performance references, while this project prioritizes architectural transparency, learning, and implementation-level understanding.